-The Hollywood Chamber of Commerce proudly honored award-winning actress Judith Light with the 2,673rd star on the Hollywood Walk of Fame today, Thursday, September 12, at 11:30 a.m.
+The Hollywood Chamber of Commerce is proud to announce that award winning actress Judith Light will be honored with the 2,673rd star on the Hollywood Walk of Fame on Thursday, September 12, at 11:30 a.m.
 PDT.
-The star was dedicated in the category of Live Theatre/Live Performance at 6200 Hollywood Boulevard.
+The star will be dedicated in the category of Live Theatre/Live Performance at 6200 Hollywood Boulevard.

 “Judith Light is a triple threat, well known for her extensive body of work on stage, film and television,” said Ana Martinez, Producer of the Hollywood Walk of Fame.
 She will bring a special ‘light’ to the Walk of Fame!” added Martinez.

-Helping Emcee Rana Ghadban, President & CEO of the Hollywood Chamber of Commerce to unveil the star were Walk of Famer America Ferrera, Jill Soloway, Daryl Roth and Bernie Telsey.
+Helping Emcee Rana Ghadban, President & CEO of the Hollywood Chamber of Commerce to unveil the star was Walk of Famer America Ferrara, Jill Soloway, Daryl Roth and Bernie Telsey.